The-Software-Gorilla/tdd-by-example/java/ch17-03-decimal/README.md

 The BigDecimal data type does not have a precision setting in the constructor, so the tests had to all have the same precision for Money objects(2) and all the rates had to be the same precision(8).
-That means that the CsvSource attributes had to change as follows:
+That means that the CsvSource annotations in the tests had to change as follows:
 - Money had to be changed from "1", 1.00"
 - Rate had to be changed from "1", 1.00000000"